Compilation Process#

 SiliconCompiler breaks down a “task” into an atomic combination of a step and an index, where:

-1. A step is defined as discrete function performed within compilation flow such as synthesis, linting, placement, routing, etc, and
+1. A step is defined as discrete function performed within compilation flow such as synthesis, linting, placement, routing, etc, and 2.
+An index is defined as variant of a step operating on identical data.

 An example of this might be two parallel synthesis runs with different settings after an import task.
 The two synthesis “tasks” might be called syn0 and syn1, where: